facundoolano/software-papers/README.md

 5. Although historical relevance was taken into account, I omitted seminal papers in the cases where I found them hard to approach, when the main subject of the paper wasn't the thing that made them influential, etc.
    - That being said, where possible I preferred the original paper on each subject over modern updates or summary papers.
 6. I tended to prefer topics that I can relate to my professional practice, typically papers originated in the industry or about innovations that later saw wide adoption.
-Similarly, I tended to skip more theoretical papers, those focusing on mathematical foundations for Computer Science, electronic aspects of hardware, etc.
+   - Similarly, I tended to skip more theoretical papers, those focusing on mathematical foundations for Computer Science, electronic aspects of hardware, etc.
+   - UI/UX and modern Machine Learning are missing because I'm not familiar enough with those areas to find relevant, non overly specific papers.
+Suggestions are welcome.

 Disclaimer: I'm not a frequent paper reader, so I made this list as a sort of roadmap for myself.
 I haven't read all of the papers in the list yet; as I do, I may find than some don't meet the described criteria after all and remove them, or decide to add new ones.

 And, yes, this repository is a way to procrastinate on the actual reading after I finished making the list.